 - Employment Report: An

 annual summary of employment figures and characteristics of newly-hired teachers and classified support services personnel for the school year as well as data from prior years.
-The Office of Human Resources is focused on increasing the number of highly qualified professionals in Hawaii's public schools.
+The Office of Talent Management is focused on increasing the number of highly qualified professionals in Hawaii's public schools.
 To achieve its goal, it has implemented cyclical and year-round recruitment activities to maintain a viable pool of eligible applicants to fill school vacancies.

 - Internal Audits: The

 Internal Audit Office provides independent, objective assurance and consulting services to add value and improve the Department’s operations and internal control structures.
 Its primary responsibilities include reviewing the effectiveness of the internal control structure, identifying opportunities for process and control improvements that would mitigate risk exposures, monitoring compliance with laws, regulations, policies and procedures, investigating allegations of fraudulent and/or unethical behavior, and sharing best practices throughout the Department.

 Title I-funded PreK Classrooms: An annual report to the Executive Office on Early Learning on its implementation of Title I-funded prekindergarten classrooms, regarding curriculum, instruction, assessment, family engagement, and transition in and out of the classroom.

 School Repair Maintenance: An annual report to the state department of Budget & Finance on the School-level Minor Repairs and Maintenance Special Fund.